LaunchCodeEducation/web-fundamentals/assignments/blogz/README.md

 ## Submit

-To turn in your assignment and get credit, follow the [submission instructions][submission-instructions].
+To turn in your assignment and get credit, follow the [submission instructions](../).

 [submission-instructions]: ../
 [blogz-demo]: http://blogz-demo.appspot.com/